 Images should be uploaded to this web site and added to the appropriate Competition and Category

-DEADLINE: Digital images must be submitted no later than 14 days before competition (11:30 pm Friday 2 weeks before the competition).
+DEADLINE: Digital images must be submitted no later than 14 days before competition.
 This is necessary to prepare and provide the images for the judges and presentation.

 PREPARING THE IMAGES